Skip to content

-Aurora homeowners filing hail damage claims face Colorado's percentage-based deductible structure, where wind and hail deductibles typically range from 1% to 2% of the dwelling's insured value rather than flat dollar amounts.
-On a home valued at $444,500 with a 2% deductible, the homeowner's out-of-pocket cost would be $8,890 before insurance coverage begins.
-This structure has become standard across the Front Range due to Colorado's severe hail loss history.
+Aurora homeowners filing hail damage claims should understand Colorado's percentage-based deductible structure before contacting their insurer.
+Wind and hail deductibles in Colorado are commonly structured as 1% to 2% of the dwelling's insured value rather than flat dollar amounts — on Aurora's median home value of $444,500, a 2% deductible means $8,890 out-of-pocket before insurance coverage begins.

 Know this before you call your insurer